 - Track your performance and measure how each campaign performs once you implement Smart Shopping campaigns and compare them to the traditional Google Shopping campaigns you were running before.

 - Update your feeds regularly!
-Optimize images, description, and titles across all the campaigns.
+Optimize images, descriptions, and titles across all the campaigns.

 - Target a few specific product groups when you are starting and continue to run the rest on the traditional Google Shopping campaign.
 This will ensure you do not experience a sudden interruption ion performance on your eCommerce store.

 Shopping campaigns used to be complex and tedious even for the experts.
 Smart Shopping campaigns provides a range of features to revolutionize how consumers shop and e-commerce businesses advertise on Google.

 Some of the Pros of Google smart shopping are:

 It used to be a very complicated affair to maintain a shopping campaign.